SaumikDana/IPARS_PhD/README.md

 # IPARS_PhD
-Code framework I worked on during my PhD at UT Austin
+#Code framework I worked on during my PhD at UT Austin

 The algorithm I developed has separate finite element grids for flow and poromechanics.
-That algorithm is built on top of the existing algorithm that solves flow and poromechanics sequentially on the same grid
+That algorithm is built on top of the existing algorithm that solves flow and poromechanics sequentially on the same grid.
+Since the code is heavily parallelized using MPI, and since it is possible to have MPI processes not occupying flow elements, we design a separate MPI subcommunicator for flow.

 All code chunks I have worked on can be found by "grep -irn "saumik" ./" or "grep -irn "SAUMIK" ./"